cloudtrust/go-jobs/README.md

 Split the business logic of the job in steps.

-Note: Steps should be not too long to execute as a heartbeat signal is sent only at the end of the execution of it.
+Note: Steps should be not too long to execute as a status signal is sent only at the end of the execution of it.

 ```golang
 func step1(){